niebert/ClassEditorUML/README.md

 ### Start Watching the Files with Watchify
 Watchify will trigger the `npm run build` process if files were change due to alteration of code.
 To start watching the files, run the npm-watch script by `npm run watch`, which is defined in `package.json`

+## Source JS file and development bundle output
+The main JS source file for the build process is `src/main.js`.
+The ouput library (resp. output file of build process) is stored in distrubtion library for browser based web-development in `dist/bundle.js`.
+Compressed code is generated with `UglifyJS`.
+It takes the `dist/bundle.js` as input file and creates the compressed file `dist/bundle.min.js`.
+The compression of `dist/bundle.js` into `dist/bundle.min.js` can be started by

+  `npm run compress`

 ## Main Library for Handling the JSON Database